 "Advisory Board" means the Statewide 9-1-1 Advisory Board.

+“Aggregator” means an entity that ingresses 9-1-1 calls of multiple traffic types or 9-1-1 calls from multiple originating service providers and combine’s them on a trunk group or groups (or equivalent egress connection arrangement to a 9-1-1 system provider’s E9-1-1/NG9-1-1 network or system), and that uses the routing information provided in the received call setup signaling to select the appropriate trunk group and proceeds to signal call setup toward the 9-1-1 system provider.
+“Aggregator” includes an originating service provider that provides aggregation functions for its own 9-1-1 calls.
+“Aggregator” also includes an aggregation network or an aggregation entity that provides aggregator services for other types of system providers, such as cloud-based services or enterprise networks as its client.

-"Aid Outside Normal Jurisdiction Boundaries Agreement" means a written cooperative agreement entered into by all participating and adjacent agencies and public safety agencies providing that, once an emergency unit is dispatched to a request through a system, that unit shall render its services to the requesting party without regard to whether the unit is operating outside its normal jurisdictional boundaries.
+"Aid Outside Jurisdictional Boundaries Agreement" means a written cooperative agreement entered into by all 9-1-1 Authorities with each participating agency and adjacent 9-1-1 system providing that, once an emergency unit is dispatched to a request through a 9-1-1 system, that unit shall render its services to the requesting party without regard to whether the unit is operating outside its normal jurisdictional boundaries.

+"Answering Point" means a PSAP, SAP, Backup PSAP, Unmanned Backup PSAP, or VAP.

+“Authorized Entity” means an answering point or participating agency other than a decommissioned PSAP.

-"Automatic Location Identification” or “ALI” means the automatic display at the PSAP of the caller's telephone number, the address/location of the telephone, and supplementary emergency services information."Backup PSAP" means a public safety answering point that serves as an alternate to the PSAP for enhanced systems and is at a different location and operates independently from the PSAP.
+"Automatic Location Identification” or “ALI” means the automatic display at the Public Safety Answering Point of the address or location of the caller’s telephone and supplementary emergency services information of the location from which a call originates.

+"Automatic Number Identification" or “ANI” means the automatic display of the 10 digit telephone number associated with the access line from which a call originates.

+"Backup PSAP" means an answering point that meets the appropriate standards of service and serves as an alternate to the PSAP operating independently from the PSAP, at a different location, that has the capability to direct dispatch for the PSAP or otherwise transfer emergency calls directly to an authorized entity.
 A backup PSAP may accept overflow calls from the PSAP or be activated in the event that the PSAP is disabled.

-"Busy Day" means a consecutive 24-hour period during which the greatest volume of traffic is handled in the central office.
+"Busy Day" means a consecutive 24-hour period during which the greatest volume of 9-1-1 traffic is handled in the central office.